lemauanhphong/ctf_writeups/2022/zer0pts_CTF_2022/[WEB]_Disco_Party/README.md

 Then I realized every big platforms like Discord have their own bots, and they click every URL in the conversation automatically.

-*Really?
-I don't believe, prove it.* 🤔
+*"Really?
+I don't believe, prove it."* 🤔

 As you wish: 🤓